 Child Care Referral Central

 Choosing a child care provider is one of the most important decisions families make, and it is important to remain involved in your child’s education once you’ve selected child care.
-In NC, child care facilities are issued a star rated license on a scale of 1 to 5 stars, based primarily on staff education and program standards.
-There are several programs in Person County to assist in finding high-quality, affordable child care.
+In NC, child care facilities are issued a star rated license on a scale of 1 to 5 stars by the Division of Child Development and Early Education, based primarily on staff education and program standards.
+These licensed facilities are regulated for quality, safety, and compliance with NC Child Care Rules and standards.

 NC Pre K